emanguy/Curse-of-Strahd/Locations/Barovia/Barovia Town/Haunted House.md

 * Bed, nightstand, rocking chair, empty wardrobe, small stove

 ## Area 20 - Children's room
+* Bricked up window, children's beds, toy chest w/ windmills, dollhouse that's a replica of the house
-* Rose and Thorn's remains are in the middle of the
+* Rose and Thorn's remains are in the middle of the floor and Thorn is cradling his doll
+* Inspecting the dollhouse and passing a **DC 15 Perception check** reveals all hidden doors

 ## Area 21